mallockey/Install-Office365Suite/README.md

 7/26/22
 * Fixed ConfigurationXMLFile Bug

-9/16/21
-* Cleaned up styling and reduced function complexity
-* Fixed bug that would cause false reporting on if Office was installed correctly or not
-* Added `-CleanUpInstallFiles` parameter
 ## Description
 A PowerShell script that installs Office 365 on a workstation with parameters that talor the install to your specific needs.
 ## Installing the script